Welcome to the Alaska Emergency Towing Systems Project

 The ETS program came into existence following the near grounding of the Salica Frigo on March 9, 2007 in Unalaska Bay.
 The Mayor of Unalaska convened a Disabled Vessel workgroup to address the possibility of future groundings and to discuss local emergency response solutions.
 This initial meeting prompted the Emergency Towing System (ETS) workgroup; whose goal was to develop emergency towing capabilities for disabled vessels in the Aleutian Subarea using locally available tugboats in conjunction with ETS equipment stationed in Unalaska.

 The project continued over the past five years with a mobilization and deployment exercise conducted annually in Unalaska.
-In December of 2010 the ETS system was deployed from Unalaska in an emergency situation to assist the disable cargo vessel Golden Seas.
+In July of 2017 the ETS system was deployed from Unalaska in an emergency situation to assist the disable container vessel Laura Maersk.
 This equipment, along with the availability of an appropriate sized towing vessel helped avert a possible grounding.

 Since the programs origin, it has expanded statewide.
-The Alaska Department of Environmental Conservation has purchased and stored 10 inch Emergency Towing Systems at the USCG Air Station in Kodiak and Sitka, the Navy Supervisor of Salvage warehouse at Fort Richardson, and the Emergency Response warehouse in Adak, Alaska.
+The Alaska Department of Environmental Conservation has purchased and stored 10 inch Emergency Towing Systems at the USCG Air Stations in Kodiak, Ketchikan and Sitka, the ADEC Response Warehouse in Anchorage, and the Emergency Response warehouse in Adak.
+There are also 7 inch Emergency Towing Systems at the Cargo Building in Nome, at the USCG Facility in Cold Bay and at the city dock in Unalaska.

 The following link can be used to download the most current version of the ETS Procedures Manual (January 2014:V004).